thatjsprof/Quiz_app/README.md

 # Quiz_app
-This is an internediate level js application built to test my javascript knowledge.
+This is an intermediate level js application built to test my javascript knowledge.
 Built with vanilla javascript

 [Click this link to view project](https://thatjsprof.github.io/Quiz_app/)
 ## Key concepts explored in this project